 ![]() |

-Tiger Temple has many animals that live side by side with the monks.
+Tiger Temple has many animals that live alongside the monks.

 ![]() |